HomereAMK/FeralPigeonGenomics/README.md

 We filtered our GBS reads for chimeric reads in the same way presented by [Pacheco et al. 2020](https://academic.oup.com/gbe/article/12/3/136/5735467).
 We used the same _BED_ file presented in this publication to restrict our analyses to the _GBS_ loci.

-We first executed an inicial PaleoMix run with the original _GBSed_ demultiplexed files in order to be able to indetify the chemeric reads.
-We used the _YAML_ file below and respective command:
+#### We first executed an inicial PaleoMix run with the original _GBSed_ demultiplexed files in order to be able to indetify the chemeric reads.
+We used the _.YAML_ file below and respective command:

 ```
 xsbatch -c XXX --mem-per-cpu XXX -J XXX --time XXX -- bam_pipeline run --jre-option "-XmxXXXg" --max-threads XXX --bwa-max-threads XXX --adapterremoval-max-threads XXX --destination ~/data/Pigeons/Analysis/PaleoMix_GBS_BEFORE-FILTEREDCHIMERAS/ ~/data/Pigeons/Analysis/FPGP--Final_PaleoMix_GBS_BEFORE-FILTEREDCHIMERAS_S.risoria.yaml
 ```

-Then we generate an ID file for each sample contained the reads that should be excluded.
+#### Then we generate an ID file for each sample contained the reads that should be excluded.
 Those are reads having a second or more cut-site and that were mapped to two or more different regions:

 ```
 parallel --plus --keep-order --dryrun "samtools view {} | grep -v '^#' | awk '\$6~/[HS]/ && \$10~/ATGCAT/{print \$1}' | sort -u > $TMP_DIR/{/...}.Chimeras.id" ::: ~/data/Pigeons/Analysis/PaleoMix_GBS_BEFORE-FILTEREDCHIMERAS/*.bam | xsbatch -R --max-array-jobs XXX -c 1 --time XXX --
 ```

-Finally, we excluded these identified reads using the software package QIIME.
+#### Finally, we excluded these identified reads using the software package QIIME.
 A filtered "fastq.gz" file is created inside the respectives folders of each original demultiplexed files.

 ```
 module load blast/v2.2.26